 You can easily spend a day walking around Broome’s centre, where shops and restaurants line Robinson Street.
 For a dose of history, stop into the Broome Historical Museum for snapshots of former pearling glory circa World War II.
 Or, wander through the Japanese Cemetery, which pays homage to the many divers who contributed to the gruelling pearling industry.

-For a hands-on experience, join in on pearl farm tours at Willie Creek.
+For a hands-on experience, join in on tours at Willie Creek Pearl Farm.
 You’ll learn all about how modern pearling has evolved and even get to enjoy a delicious homemade lunch.
 Given that the town is built on pearling, this tour offers one of the most interesting things to do around Broome.

 For another slice of history, head to Sun Pictures to catch a film at the oldest operating picture garden in the world!
 The 100-year-old outdoor cinema is a Broome staple in its northern Chinatown area.

-Here are the best places to stay in Broome, from caravan parks to luxe hotels.
+Here are the best places to stay in Broome, from caravan parks to luxurious hotels.
+The local tourist office also has a comprehensive list of accommodations for visitors with specific needs.

 Cable Beach Holiday Park

 For travellers on every budget, Beaches of Broome has it all.
 A budget-friendly resort, the grounds take backpacker luxury to a new level.
-The hotel has a variety of dorm-style and private rooms, along with an outdoor pool and sundeck.
-Rooms start at just $22.
+The hotel has a variety of dorm-style and private rooms, along with an outdoor pool and sundeck, with the famous Cable Beach just a 5-minute walk away.

 The Billi Resort

 Settle into a tropical escape at The Billi, a gorgeous boutique resort at the north end of Cable Beach.
 The contemporary design is complemented by lush outdoor gardens, a swimming pool, and meandering timber walkways.
-The resort offers standard rooms, villas, and luxurious eco safari tents.
-Rooms start at $220 per night
+The resort offers standard rooms, villas, and luxurious eco-safari tents.

 Eco Beach Resort